 If SpamSieve marks a good message as spam, you should tell SpamSieve that it is a good message.
 This lets SpamSieve know that it made a mistake, and also adds the message to the corpus to improve future accuracy.
-Likewise, if SpamSieve marks a spam message as good, you should tell SpamSieve that it is a spam message (even if you do not correct SpamSieve when it makes mistakes, its accuracy will deteriorate over time.
+Likewise, if SpamSieve marks a spam message as good, you should tell SpamSieve that it is a spam message (even if13 you think the message might confuse SpamSieve).
+If you do not correct SpamSieve when it makes mistakes, its accuracy will deteriorate over time.
+Also, the sooner you correct SpamSieve, the better; by promptly correcting SpamSieve, you ensure that it's always acting on accurate information.